toshikwa/rljax/README.md

 # RL Algorithms in JAX
-Rljax is a JAX implementation of RL algorithms.
+Rljax is a collection of RL algorithms written in JAX.

 Currently, following algorithms have been implemented.